-At the end of VETS776, all students will participate in a practical exam which will cover the material contained within VETS771-VETS776 inclusive.
-Students must pass the practical exam in order to pass the module.
+At the end of VETS776 (Advanced Veterinary Physiotherapy Practice), all students will participate in a practical exam in.
+This exam will include material contained within VETS771-VETS776 inclusive as relevant to advanced veterinary physiotherapy practice.
+Students must pass the practical exam to pass the module.